Approximate counting and NP search problems: Non-reducibility

 Now consider the following Prover-Adversary game, given by an $\NP$ search problem $Q(x,y)$ and a $\Sigma^p_2$ search problem $R(x',y')$.
 At the start of the game, the Prover queries $R$ for some input $x'$, with $|x'|$ polynomial in $|x|$, and the Adversary gives a reply $y'$.
 Then the Prover repeatedly queries bits of the oracle~$\alpha$, and the Adversary replies.
 The Prover is limited in the number of bits of $\alpha$ he can remember at once, and can also forget bits to save memory.
 The Prover wins when the partial oracle in his memory either witnesses $Q(x,y)$ for some~$y$, or witnesses that $R(x',y')$ is false.
 This game models $\PLS$ counterexample reducibility, in the following sense.

-\begin{lemma} Suppose an $\NP$ search problem $Q(x,y)$ is $\PLS$ counterexample reducible to a $\Sigma^p_2$ search problem $R(x',y')$.
+\begin{lemma} Suppose an $\NP$ search problem $Q(x,y)$ is cleanly $\PLS$ counterexample reducible to a $\Sigma^p_2$ search problem $R(x',y')$.
 Then for all inputs $x$ the Prover can win the game using only polynomially many (in $|x|$) bits of memory. \end{lemma}

 \begin{proof} This is an immediate consequence of the definitions of PLS counterexample reducibility (Definition~\ref{def:PLS_counterexample}) and PLS.
 Using the notation of Definition~\ref{def:PLS_counterexample}, the Prover first asks for~$y'$ such that $R(e(x), y')$.
-He then sets $x'' = \ang{x,y'}$ and simulates the (exponential time, but polynomial memory) task of solving the PLS problem~$P(x'',y'')$ by starting with $y''=0$ and then repeatedly setting $y''$ to~$N_{x''}(y'')$, finding domain elements of smaller and smaller cost, until either the costs stop decreasing or $y''$ leaves the domain $F_{x''}$.
-He never needs to remember more bits of the oracle than are necessary to fix simultaneously the cost and membership of the domain of one solution, the computation of its neighbour, the cost of the neighbour, and possibly computations of $d$, $e$, and the witnessing for $Q$ and~$R$. \end{proof}
+Since the reduction is clean, the value of $e(x)$ does not depend on any oracle queries (Definition~\ref{def:clean_reducibility}).
+He then sets $x'' = \ang{x,y'}$ and simulates the (exponential time, but polynomial memory) task of solving the PLS problem~$P(x'',y'')$ by starting with $y''=0$ and then repeatedly setting~$y''$ to~$N_{x''}(y'')$, finding domain elements of smaller and smaller cost, until either the costs stop decreasing or $y''$ leaves the domain $F_{x''}$.
+Once~$y''$ satisfying $P(x'', y'')$ is found, the Prover simulates the polynomial-time computation of~$y := d(x,y'')$.
+Then he simulates two additional polynomial-time computations in order to check whether $Q(x,y)$ holds and whether $y$ witnesses that $R(x',y')$ is false.
+By the definition of PLS counterexample reducibility, one of the two possibilities must hold, thus allowing the Prover to win the game.

+During the entire game, the Prover never needs to remember more bits of the oracle than are necessary to fix simultaneously the cost and membership of the domain of one candidate solution to $P$, the computation of its neighbour, the cost of the neighbour, and possibly computations of $d$ and the witnessing for $Q$ and~$R$. \end{proof}

 We can now prove Theorem~\ref{thm:cpls-not-in-ourclass}, that CPLS is not in the class $\APPROX$.